lucidsoftware/lucid-programming-competition-2020/problems/6DegreesOfNeilArmstrong/description.md

 ```

 ### Output
-A list of names, one on each line, beginning with the given recruit and ending with Neil Armstrong
+A list of names, one on each line, beginning with the Neil Armstrong, and ending with the recruit
 ```
+Neil Armstrong
+Peggy Whitson
+Garfunkel Torol Booth
 Bismuth Rotaxian
-Garfunkel Torol Booth
-Peggy Whitson
-Neil Armstrong
 ```